Chirag-0412/eSim_Marathon/README.md

 # Design and Simulation of a 180nm CMOS Single-Stage Differential Pair

 This repository contains the **simulation files** and **report** for the project
-**“Design and Simulation of a 180nm CMOS Single-Stage Differential Pair”**
+**Design and Simulation of a 180nm CMOS Single-Stage Differential Pair**
 completed using **eSim (FOSSEE IIT Bombay)**.

 ---